Our guide to Thailand

 Combinations with other countries

 There are direct flights from Thailand all over the world; however Thailand combines particularly well with its closest neighbors Laos, Cambodia, Burma and Vietnam from its location at the center of the Indochinese Peninsula.
-At Scott Dunn we can adeptly create itineraries in line with your perfect trip, whether it be our Flagship Indochina Experience, A Taste of the Far East that will undoubtedly leave you wanting more or a refined twin center journey from Angkor Wat to Azure Sea.
+At Scott Dunn we can adeptly create itineraries in line with your perfect trip, whether it be our Laos and Thailand for families, A Taste of the Far East that will undoubtedly leave you wanting more or a refined twin center journey from Angkor Wat to Azure Sea.
 Further afield we could fuse iconic Singapore and vibrant Hong Kong with ultimate beach indulgence on Thailand's beaches in our Asian Elegance or City Stop and Beach Break itineraries.